 Rebecca Burwell, PhD

 Rebecca Burwell joined the Chicago Semester team in spring of 2007.
 She loves Chicago Semester because of its potential to impact students as they transition from college to the real world.
-She also loves engages students in learning about and working with urban communities.Show Full Bio
+She also loves engaging students in learning about and working with urban communities.Show Full Bio

 Born and raised in New York and Pennsylvania, Rebecca has lived on both the East and West costs, and feels that she has found a happy medium in Chicago.
 Prior to joining Chicago Semester, Rebecca did extensive work within the realm of social justice, doing her dissertation in Cuba on the negotiation of motherhood, wage-earning and civic engagement in the Cuban context.
 She also spent several years studying the impact of Latino churches on Chicago communities through the Center for the Study of Latino Religion at the University of Notre Dame.
 She finished her MA and PhD in sociology at Loyola University Chicago and continues to write and research about issues related to race, inequality, and social justice.